redis/docs/content/operate/rs/references/cli-utilities/rladmin/upgrade.md

 ## `upgrade module`

 Upgrades Redis modules in use by a specific database.
+Deprecated as of Redis Enterprise Software v7.6.
+Use [`upgrade db`](#upgrade-db) instead.

 For more information, see [Upgrade modules]({{< relref "/operate/oss_and_stack/stack-with-enterprise/install/upgrade-module" >}}).